-A recent study by researchers from Stamford University and the University of Texas explored the impact of teaching students how to develop a growth mindset (i.e. the belief that I can get better) and a sense of purpose (i.e. why I should care about what I’m doing).
+A recent study by researchers from Stamford University and the University of Texas explored the impact of teaching students how to develop a growth mindset (i.e. the belief that they can get better) and a sense of purpose (i.e. why they should care about what they're doing).
 They explored what impact these interventions had, if they were scalable, and for which type of student they were most beneficial.

 #1 Students who had a growth mindset intervention had an increase in their grades.

 #2 Students who had a sense of purpose intervention had an increase in their grades.

 #3 Students who had growth mindset & sense of purpose interventions were more likely to complete their courses in English, Maths and Science.